nats-io/nats-streaming-server/README.md

 $ env NATS_STREAMING_ENCRYPTION_KEY="mykey" nats-streaming-server -store file -dir datastore -encrypt
 ```

+You can also specify which cipher to use for encryption with the `encryption_cipher` parameter.
+We currently support [AES](https://godoc.org/crypto/aes) and [CHACHA](https://godoc.org/golang.org/x/crypto/chacha20poly1305).
+When none is specified, the AES cipher is used.

 Note that only message payload is encrypted, all other data stored by NATS Streaming server is not.

 When running in clustering mode (see below), the server uses RAFT, which uses its own log files.
 Those will be encrypted too.

-Starting a server with `encrypt` against a datastore that was not encrypted will result in failures
+Starting a server with `encrypt` against a datastore that was not encrypted may result in failures
-when it comes to decrypt a message, which may not happen right during the startup process.
+when it comes to decrypt a message, which may not happen immediately upon startup.
 Instead,
 it will happen when attempting to deliver messages to consumers.
+However, when possible, the
+server will detect if the data was not encrypted and return the data without attempting to decrypt it.

-The same behavior will occur if the encryption key is not the one that was used to encrypt the data.
+The server will also detect which cipher was used to encrypt the data and use the proper cipher
+to decrypt, even if this is not the currently selected cipher.

+If the data is encrypted with a key and the server is restarted with a different key, the
+server will fail to decrypt messages when attempting to load them from the store.

 Performance considerations: As expected, encryption is likely to decrease performance, but by how much is hard
 to define.
 In some performance tests on a MacbookPro 2.8 GHz Intel Core i7 with SSD, we have